tangro/actions-coverage/README.md

       GITHUB_CONTEXT: ${{ toJson(github) }}
 ```

-There is also an option to adapt the minimum coverage percentage limits that need to be achived for the build to complete successfully (Defaults to `100`).
+There is also an option to adapt the minimum coverage percentage limits that need to be achieved for the build to complete successfully (Defaults to `100`).
 You can configure an overall minimum by setting the environment variable `COVERAGE` and/or setting specific minimums for the different coverage metrics: `COVERAGE_LINES`, `COVERAGE_STATEMENTS`, `COVERAGE_FUNCTIONS` or `COVERAGE_BRANCHES`.

 ## Example with alternate coverage minimums